HPInc/kalexa-sdk/README.md

  }
  ```

- You may annotate an Intent with more than annotation.
+ You may annotate with @Intent as many Intent classes you want.
- Besides `@Intent` annotation, you can only have **ONE** annotation of the other types.
+ But, besides `@Intent` annotation, you can only have **ONE** class annotated with the other types in your skill.
+Otherwise an exception will be thrown.

+#### Overriding Builtin callbacks:
 Your intent can override the `onBuiltInIntent` method to handle Amazon Built In intents properly.
-Or you can just override some basic callbacks that are already implemented and handle as you like.
+Or you can just override some basic callbacks and handle as you like.
 These basic methods are: `onYesIntent`, `onNoIntent`, `onCancelIntent`, `onStopIntent`.

 #### Lock Context: